 A M16A1 speed loader board that goes well with other calibers and basically can be used with other rifles at your disposal.
 There are many universal options offered by different manufacturers, so if you really want to find the best option, you can watch M16A1 magazine loader video reviews and compare each M16A1 speed loader with other mag loaders.

-- An M16A1 repair and maintenance manual.
+- A M16A1 repair and maintenance manual.
 Enough said, never leave your home without it.
-No matter how skilled you are with a rifle, M16A1 is still a rifle that requires extra care and caution.
+No matter how skilled you are with a rifle, M16A1 still requires extra care and caution.
 Sometimes you may not be able to detect the issue without some assistance, so get that book and keep it around.

-We hope this short overview was useful to you!
+We hope this short overview was useful!
 If you’re a lucky M16A1 owner, make sure to share your comments and impressions.
-If you want to submit an article about this rifle — or any firearms-related topic — feel free to contact us!
+If you want to submit an article about this rifle or any firearms-related topic, feel free to contact us!